College of the Holy Cross logo

 Campus Identity

 College of the Holy Cross is a mid-size private nonprofit college in Worcester, MA.
 Approximately 3,106 students are enrolled.
 Admissions are selective with a 18% acceptance rate.
-The nearest beach is about 44 miles from campus.
+The campus sits on Wachusett Reservoir, just 8 miles from the water.
 Ski resorts are within 18 miles of campus.
+Greek life is active on campus.
 CollegeCove's campus safety score is 43/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 College of the Holy Cross is a mid-size private nonprofit college in Worcester, MA.
 Approximately 3,106 students are enrolled.
 Admissions are selective with a 18% acceptance rate.
-The nearest beach is about 44 miles from campus.
+The campus sits on Wachusett Reservoir, just 8 miles from the water.
 Ski resorts are within 18 miles of campus.
+Greek life is active on campus.
 CollegeCove's campus safety score is 43/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 18%